duaraghav8/Ethlint/README.md

 For backward-compatibility, you can still use `npm install -g solium`.

 If you're currently using the `solium` package for `npm install`, it is highly recommended that you move to `ethlint`.
-The `solium` package will not receive updates after April, 2019.
+The `solium` package will not receive updates after December, 2019.
 There are no differences between the updates pushed to `ethlint` and `solium` packages.

 ## Usage
 In the root directory of your DApp: